Personalization as a Shortcut for Few-Shot Backdoor Attack against Text-to-Image Diffusion Models: Introduction

 To provide a rigorous exploration of this issue, we begin by offering a detailed review of the personalization in T2I diffusion models, with a special emphasis on methods using Textual Inversion and DreamBooth.
 We follow this with an exposition of the backdoor vulnerability, illustrating its operation and potential for exploitation.
-To the best of our knowledge, this proposed method is the first attempt to implant backdoor in T2I diffusion model via personalization, which exposes the vulnerability towards potential malicious manipulation of existing T2I diffusion models with ease.
-We hope that our findings will spur further research into secure model development, fostering a culture of security-conscious innovation in the field of generative AI and machine learning.
+To sum up, our work has the following contributions: \begin{itemize} \item To the best of our knowledge, we are the first to reveal that personalization methods can be exploited maliciously as a shortcut to inject backdoor in the T2I diffusion model, providing a new direction for injecting tailored backdoors efficiently with a low barrier. \item By studying the prompt processing of personalization methods, we devise personalization-based backdoor attacks into two families (\texttt{nouveau-token} and \texttt{legacy-token} backdoor attack) and comprehensively illustrate the disparities between them. \item An empirical study of personalization-based backdoor attacks indicates that the \texttt{nouveau-token} backdoor attack is the preferred option due to its remarkable effectiveness, stealthiness, and integrity. \end{itemize}